-Please leave all flowers, plants, fruits, seeds, and leaves for everyone to enjoy.
+Leave all flowers, plants, fruits, seeds, and leaves for everyone to enjoy.

-Please stay on paths and lawns.
+Stay on paths and lawns.
 Do not walk in plant beds or climb on rocks.

 Bicycles, rollerblades, and skateboards are not allowed in the Garden.
 Please leave them at home, or enjoy them in nearby Wilburton Hill Park.

 Do not disturb plant labels.
 If you are curious about a plant or bed, you may find plant information in our plant database.

 Weddings and other private parties are not allowed anywhere on Garden grounds.
 We do allow wedding photography, however.
 A permit is required.
 Please see our Photography page for more information.